layumi/Person_reID_baseline_pytorch/tutorial/README.md

 ```diff
 + Quick Question.
 How to recognize the images of the same ID?
 ```
-For Market-1501, the image name contain the identity label and camera id.
+For Market-1501, the image name contains the identity label and camera id.
 Check the naming rule at [here](http://www.liangzheng.org/Project/project_reid.html).

 ### Part 1.2: Build Neural Network (`model.py`)
 We can use the pretrained networks, such as `AlexNet`, `VGG16`, `ResNet` and `DenseNet`.
-Generally, the pretrained networks help to achieve a better performance, since it perserves some good visual patterns from ImageNet[1].
+Generally, the pretrained networks help to achieve a better performance, since it preserves some good visual patterns from ImageNet [1].

 In pytorch, we can easily import them by two lines.
 For example,
 ```python